conversationai/perspectiveapi/README.md

 The Perspective API is part of the
-[Conversation AI](https://conversationai.github.io) research effort that aims to help increase empathy, participation and quality in online conversation at scale.
+[Conversation AI](https://conversationai.github.io) research effort that aims to help increase empathy, participation, and quality in online conversation at scale.

-This github repository contains a [quickstart guide](quickstart.md) and the [API reference documentation](api_reference.md) for the Perspective Comment Analyzer API.
+This GitHub repository contains a [quickstart guide](quickstart.md) and the [API reference documentation](api_reference.md) for the Perspective Comment Analyzer API.